toyotha/toyota-na/README.md

 we need to mock this app.
 We use PyQt5 to intercept the redirection in this module.
 Qt5 application can not be launched in a server side setup, such as Home Assistant.
 Alternatively, the login can be separated to two steps here:
-1. Get the authorization code (Require Qt5)
+1. Get the authorization code (requires Qt5)
 2. Use the code to retrieve the tokens